stefanjarina/sda/README.md

 # sda (Simple Docker Apps)

-A cli application for simply creating a various servers or apps in a docker containers
+A cli application for simply creating various servers or apps in a docker containers

 This tool is not really meant to be robust, but rather a quick way to get a server up and running in a docker with already set up volumes and ports as well as sitting in the same network as other services.